Check for existing support

 Transifex identifies more than 290+ languages and many more associated with a locale code.
 These languages adhere to the ISO 639-1 standard of language names and locales.
 You might fall back to 639-2 or 639-3 if your language is not covered in 639-1.
-For a full list of supported languages, please refer to our Languages page.
+For a complete list of supported languages, please take a look at our Languages page.

-If your language isn't on the Languages page and your files appear in a shortened version like ‘xx_YY', then you can help us provide the necessary information in order to add your language to Transifex.
+Suppose your language isn't on the Languages page, and your files appear in a shortened version like ‘xx_YY'.
+In that case, you can help us provide the necessary information so we can add your language to Transifex.

 Check the Unicode standard for Language Plural Rules and make sure the rules for your language are correct.
 If so, let us know.
 Otherwise, try to find an authoritative source for the correct data and point us to that.

 name: Portuguese (Brazillian)